ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 The `-exec` action behaves in another way.
 When `find` passes its results to the `-exec` command, it constructs a utility call.
 The utility receives the names of found files and directories.
 You can get the same behavior when using the pipeline.
 Just apply the `xargs` utility for that.

 Let's change our command with `find` and `grep`.
 Now we pass the text to the input stream of the `grep` utility.
 Then it filters found filenames.
 Instead of that, we want to filter the contents of the files.
-In this case, the `grep` utility should receive filenames via command line parameters.
+In this case, the `grep` utility should receive filenames via command-line parameters.
 The `xargs` utility does this job:
 {line-numbers: false, format: Bash}
 ```
 find ~ -type f | xargs grep "bash"